Secret trails and tales of Offbeat Darjeeling

 3. Sittong (Distance: 30 km from Darjeeling):

-This colorful village, the “Orange Capital of West Bengal,” lies nestled at 4,500 ft. surrounded by terraced orange orchards and misty Himalayan scenery.
+This colourful village, the “Orange Capital of West Bengal,” lies nestled at 4,500 ft. surrounded by terraced orange orchards and misty Himalayan scenery.
 Do go there during November’s Orange Festival when the village is awash with golden fruit and Lepcha dances.
 Khee Homestay is where you should stay, pick up organic farming skills from locals, and taste their much-hyped homemade orange wine.

 Highlight: Waking to sunrise over unlimited orange groves, with the snow-crowned Kanchenjunga silhouetted against the early morning mist.
 Best time to visit: October- February.